Leading Pelvic Floor Physio Services

 - Constipation or irregular bowel movement / bladder leaks

-our Physiotherapist can help women with all Women's Health issues
+our Expert Team can help You with Your Women's Health Concerns

 Everyone has a pelvis and a pelvic floor with muscles and connective tissue holding it together.

 Your pelvic floor protects and keeps organs like your bladder, urethra, intestines, and rectum in place.

 If you have a uterus, it is also located in the pelvis, and it can be at risk of prolapse in some instances.

 Within the pelvis, between the pubic bone and the tailbone (coccyx) is where you’ll find the muscles that make up your pelvic floor.

 They provide support for the intestine and the bladder, in addition to the uterus and the vagina in females.